Star Furniture Company, a manufacturer of high-quality, traditional-style bedroom suites, opens for business in Zeeland, Michigan.

 Herman Miller partners with the MASS Design Group to lend resources and employee support to humanitarian healthcare projects in Rwanda and Haiti.

-Herman Miller relaunches the Herman Miller Collection, a comprehensive new portfolio of authentic modern designs that lets you select, furnish and create complete environments in a variety of settings, from the boardroom to the back garden.
-Taking its cue from the original collection, conceived in 1948 by George Nelson, the renewed portfolio represents “the continuing creation of a permanent collection designed to meet fully the requirements for modern living”.
+Herman Miller introduces the Herman Miller Collection, a comprehensive new portfolio of authentic modern designs that lets you select, furnish and create complete environments in a variety of settings, from the boardroom to the back garden.

 Herman Miller completes the acquisition of Asian office furniture manufacturer POSH, expanding its global footprint by adding extensive product design and distribution capabilities throughout China.

 Herman Miller unveils Living Office, a new vision for office design that creates synchronicity between people and the emerging landscapes of work.
-Living Office is a human-centred integration of the tools and products that enable work, which creates a more natural, desirable and productive work environment.
+Living Office is a human-centered integration of the tools and products that enable work, which creates a more natural, desirable, and productive work environment.

 Herman Miller introduces Locale, designed by Sam Hecht and Kim Colin of Industrial Facility.
-Locale enables the creation of dynamic, high-performance work neighbourhoods within open-plan environments.
+Locale enables the creation of dynamic, high-performance work neighborhoods within open-plan environments.

-Herman Miller unveils a Healthcare Living Office, a modular, human-centred approach to healthcare environments that allows caregivers working across a health system to customise their methods, tools and spaces.
+Herman Miller unveils a Healthcare Living Office, a modular, human-centered approach to healthcare environments that allows caregivers working across a health system to customize their methods, tools, and spaces.

 Herman Miller introduces Renew, the latest in sit-to-stand tables.
 Renew offers a full range of supported movement to help people stay more active and healthier at work.

-Herman Miller acquires Design Within Reach, North America’s largest premium retailer of authored, modern design.
+Herman Miller acquires Design Within Reach, the largest retailer of authentic modern furniture and accessories in the world.
 The acquisition propels efforts toward strategic growth in the consumer channel.

 Herman Miller debuts Environmental Product Declaration (EPD) tool to help interior designers and customers obtain a product’s sustainability information, enabling people to make more informed purchasing decisions.

-Herman Miller Supplier Diversity programme celebrates its 25th anniversary.
-Herman Miller spends more than 15 per cent with minority- and women-owned suppliers, on par with the leaders in diversity among US corporations.
+Herman Miller Supplier Diversity program celebrates its 25th anniversary.
+Herman Miller spends more than 15 percent with minority- and women-owned suppliers, on par with the leaders in diversity among U.S. corporations.

-Herman Miller opens PortalMill, a 16,000 m2 manufacturing and office space in the United Kingdom.
-The new facility enhances the company’s efficiencies and distribution capabilities across the UK, Europe and the Middle East.
+Herman Miller opens PortalMill, a 170,000 sq.-ft. manufacturing and office space in the United Kingdom.
+The new facility enhances the company’s efficiencies and distribution capabilities across the UK, Europe, and the Middle East.

 Herman Miller opens the New York Flagship, bringing the company’s family of brands under one roof for the first time.
-5,600 m2 of retail, showroom and office space is anchored by the first Herman Miller retail store in North America, slated to open late 2016.
+60,000 square-feet of retail, showroom, and office space is anchored by the first Herman Miller retail store in North America, slated to open late 2016.

 Herman Miller introduces the Keyn Chair Group, a dynamic range of meeting and side chairs designed by forpeople to offer natural comfort to support people as they move and change postures.